outsidedav/swift/create_app_cli.md

   ```
   ibmcloud dev deploy
   ```
-  {:codeblock}
+  {: codeblock}

 ## Next steps

-Learn to use the {{site.data.keyword.cloud_notm}} Developer Console for Apple that enables developers to create apps from various Starter Kits, provision and connect key {{site.data.keyword.cloud_notm}} optimized services, and then quickly download working code (or set up for continuous delivery).
-Users are able to create, view, configure, and manage your app, as well as download your app's code.
+Learn to use the {{site.data.keyword.cloud_notm}} Developer Console for Apple that enables Developers to create apps from various Starter Kits, create and connect key {{site.data.keyword.cloud_notm}} optimized services, and then quickly download working code or set up for continuous delivery.
+Users can create, view, configure, and manage your app, as well as download your app's code.
 By using the Developer Console for Apple, you can quickly evaluate, and test {{site.data.keyword.cloud_notm}} services with a brand new app.

 Ready to jump in?
 Visit the [{{site.data.keyword.cloud_notm}} Developer Console for Apple](https://console.bluemix.net/developer/appledevelopment/starter-kits) now to get started.
 {: tip}